You can use Apto’s APIs to create and manage branded payment cards and cardholder data.

 The Mobile API expects two header fields:

-- Api-Key - containing the public mobile API key of your custodian
+- Api-Key - containing the public mobile API key of your account

 - Authorization - using HTTP Bearer standard containing your user’s session token

 Because the Mobile API is designed to be used from the end user’s application, do not use your private Core API credentials (